johnnovak/RML-Amiga/docs/docs/manual/introduction.md

   for each game is tricky as it requires in-depth Amiga knowledge or manual and forum diving---usually all of the above, and this can be tedious even for Amiga gurus.
 The good news is you don't have to worry about any of that;
-  all games have been configured to give you the most the they have to offer.
+  all games have been configured to give you the most they have to offer.

 Play floppy games like a boss
 : Every floppy game comes pre-configured to use multiple floppy drives if the